NSF-IUSE/sampleCourse-xfig/README.md

 ## **Course Success**

-Upon success of finishing this course, all assignments need to be submitted on time and requesting help from the instructor if needed.
+To succeed in this course, submit all assignments  on time and request help from the instructor if needed.

 ## **Course Policies**